Participation in tertiary education

 Things to consider when interpreting results

-- Data on disability status are self-identified.
+- Data on disability status are based on self-identification.
 This means that if a student does not self‑identify, the student is considered to be without disability for the purposes of the data collection.

-These data show the proportion of undergraduate higher education students with disability (aged 15 and over).
-Data from 2011 to 2020 are used.
-In 2020, 8.1% of undergraduate higher education students had disability, compared with 5.0% in 2011.
+The data in the graph and the table below show the proportion of undergraduate higher education students with disability (aged 15 and over).
+Data from 2011 to 2021 are used.
+In 2021, 10% of undergraduate higher education students had disability, compared with 5.0% in 2011.

 Year | Proportion (%) |